Chris Rea: 2006–2015: Continuation of blues albums and tours

-2016–present: Further illness, recovery, and retrospectives
+2016–2025: Further illness, recovery, and retrospectives

-Rea suffered a stroke in 2016 which left him with slurred speech and reduced movement in his arms and fingers.
-Soon afterwards he quit smoking to deter further strokes and recovered enough to record and tour.
 In September 2017, he released his twenty-fourth album, Road Songs for Lovers, and embarked on a European tour starting in October until December.
 On 9 December, Rea collapsed during a performance at the New Theatre Oxford, the 35th concert of the tour.
 He was taken to hospital where his condition was stabilized.
 This health issue caused the last two concerts of the tour to be cancelled.
 In December 2020, Rea guest starred on the Christmas edition of Mortimer & Whitehouse: Gone Fishing, where he discussed his health issues over the years.

-On 18 October 2019, Rhino released 2CD deluxe editions of five of Chris Rea's most commercially successful albums, Shamrock Diaries, On The Beach, Dancing With Strangers, The Road To Hell, and Auberge.
+On 18 October 2019, Rhino released 2CD deluxe editions of five of Chris Rea's most commercially successful studio albums, Shamrock Diaries, On The Beach, Dancing With Strangers, The Road To Hell, and Auberge.
 Each contains a remastered version of the original album on the first disc, and remixes, rare and previously unreleased live tracks, single edits, and extended versions on the bonus disc.
 On 4 October, One Fine Day had been released, limited to 1000 numbered copies.
 The album contains tracks recorded in 1980 at Chipping Norton Recording Studios, most of which had never been released.
-On 20 November 2020, the triple CD compilation Era 1: 1978 - 1984 was released.
+On 20 November 2020, the triple CD compilation Era 1: 1978 – 1984 was released.
 It contains a mix of A-sides, B-sides, foreign language versions and different mixes, as well as all of One Fine Day on disc 2.